 What is Version Control?
 Everything You Need to Know

-You just completed your first draft of a document—dotted your i’s, crossed your t’s—and it’s on to the next chain in the approvals process.
+Picture this: You just completed your first draft of a document—dotted your i’s, crossed your t’s—and it’s on to the next chain in the approvals process.

 Your boss edited the piece substantially.
 Then it gets sent off to finance, legal, then back to you for more edits.
 By the end, you have a completely new document with so many versions it’s tough to know what changes were made and why.

-Document version controls is vital in any industry because it records the lifecycle of a document and maintains a history of changes.
+Document version control is vital in any industry because it records the lifecycle of a document and maintains a history of changes.
 It also keeps us accountable – companies should see where significant errors come from and link them to individual staff members.
 But this is challenging to do by hand.
 That’s where technology comes in.
 The best version control software (VCS) helps you manage those changes and still keep reliable records.

-You want to collaborate in a tech-forward work environment, where you have access to tools that amplify your performance — including in version controls.
+You want to collaborate in a tech-forward work environment, where you have access to tools that amplify your performance — including in version control.
 That’s why Almanac created a knowledge management solution to help professionals stay organized and thrive in ever-moving landscapes.